jeanlouisboudart/kafka-platform-prometheus/cluster-healthcheck.metrics.md

 ## Broker Network activity
 * **Type**: Performance
-* **Description**: Same as above, a broker node use the `Network Thread`to read a message from the network and place it into the `Request Queue`..
+* **Description**: Same as above, a broker node use the `Network Thread`to read a message from the network and place it into the `Request Queue`.
 It's interesting to monitor the thread idle ("Idle" means not active):
   * When `idle==1`: The broker has no inbound traffic, from a pure performance stand point it could be removed.
   * When `idle==0`: The broker is always receiving messages , you should either increase the number of threads or add a new broker into the cluster.